-A centralised risk register often takes the form of a spreadsheet, although there are dedicated software tools, such as vsRisk, that organisations can use to help complete the process.
+A centralised risk register often takes the form of a spreadsheet.
+However, there are dedicated software tools, such as vsRisk, that organisations can use to help complete the process.

 However they are produced, they should contain a list of every risk the organisation has identified and their scores according to its risk evaluation process.

-The risk register also prioritises risks depending on their scores and documents the status of existing controls to address the risk as well as plans to review or strengthen those controls.
+The risk register also prioritises risks depending on their scores and documents the status of existing controls to address the risk and plans to review or strengthen those controls.

 By completing a risk register, organisations are not only meeting their compliance objectives.
-There are also major benefits to their security and operational efficiency.
+There are also significant benefits to their security and operational efficiency.

 For example, they provide central visibility over your complete threat landscape and the way security incidents may affect your business.